Supporting Student Oral Health

 Ideally all children would have access to dental care.
 However, a lack of providers in the area, no dental insurance, low oral health literacy and high costs are the most common reasons for limited or no oral health care.
 These issues have many families forgoing regular visits in favor of only seeking dental care in the event of an emergency.
-There are options for families to receive routine dental care at reduced rates.
+However, there are options for families to receive routine dental care at reduced rates:

 - Smile Help Now: Find affordable dental care provided by Delta Dental Foundation connects families with affordable no- or low-cost dental providers.